bthiru005c/iris_cloud_code/README.md

 The following is the template for configuration file (in JSON format) that is read by the application, at startup.
 The file name *MUST* be *config.js* and *MUST* reside in the directory named *configuration*.

-*NOTE: TRIGGERS ARE NO LONGER A PART OF SOFTWARE RELEASES.
-IT IS IMPORTANT TO ADD THE TRIGGERS IN A FILE, IN JSON FORMAT, IN THE CONFIGURATION DIRECTORY*

 ```sh
 module.exports = {
 	development: {},